CGM091011/healthcare-ml-caregap-portfolio/README.md

-# Healthcare Machine Learning Care Gap Portfolio
+# Healthcare Analytics Portfolio: From Data Pipelines to Predictive Modeling

-This portfolio demonstrates machine learning projects focused on healthcare quality analytics, HEDIS care gaps, patient outreach prioritization, and value-based care improvement.
+This portfolio is dedicated to solving operational and clinical challenges in healthcare through advanced analytics.
+By combining scalable data engineering architectures with machine learning, these projects illustrate how to ingest complex government and clinical datasets, ensure data quality, and build predictive models that prioritize patient outreach (HEDIS), reduce wasted resources, and improve health outcomes.

 ## Projects